 Have you got a current pain or injury?
 Have you been seeing your Physio, but not making progress as fast as you want?
 Maybe a friend has mentioned that a cortisone injection helped their own injury.

 Let’s go through all the info you need about cortisone injections, so you can make an informed decision.

 PS yes, we are Physios, so we believe cortisone injections are just one part of the picture, and yes you still need to do your exercises!

 It seems cortisone injections are becoming more common, and more and more people are experiencing the benefits that you can get from one of these injections.

 Firstly, what is a cortisone injection?

 Cortisone is a corticosteroid injection, given directly into the joint or soft tissue that is causing pain.
 This medication is a powerful anti-inflammatory, that can give fast relief from inflamed muscles, joints, tendons and bursas.

-Cortisone is often given alongside a local anaesthetic, giving very fast and significant pain relief, although the local anaesthetic only has an effect for up to a few hours.
+Cortisone is often given alongside a local anaesthetic, giving very fast and significant pain relief.
+Part of this pain relief is thanks to the local anaesthetic, and only has an effect for up to a few hours.